 Q: Is there an HCF for prime numbers?

 A: Yes, the HCF of two different prime numbers is always 1 because prime numbers only have two factors: 1 and themselves.
-Therefore, the only common factor between two different prime numbers is 1.
+So, the only common factor between two different prime numbers is 1.

 Q: How is HCF used in real life?